Students in a direct-entry faculty admitted with 24 or more advanced standing units

 The earliest course start time is 8:30 a.m. (some laboratory sessions may begin earlier) and the latest possible end time is 10 p.m.
 Some courses are offered on Saturdays.

-Find out more about what makes up a course code, different course component types, and the various codes used at the University by consulting the Understanding course schedules page.
+Find out more about what makes up a course code, different course component types, and the various codes used at the University by consulting the Understanding course enrolment terminology page.

 Create sample timetables